-[2] Capital grant funding for Network Rail, this funding was agreed between the UK and Scottish Governments at the Spending Review 2021 and is not based on the use of the Barnett formula.
+[2] £632 million of capital grant funding for Network Rail agreed between the UK and Scottish Governments at the Spending Review 2021, and £6 million from the UK's Regional Investment Fund, confirmed at UK Supplementary Estimates 2023-24.
 [3] The latest position comprises £82 million of expected capital City Deals funding and £2 million of other capital funding, partially offset by a £60 million reduction due to a capital-to-resource budget switch.